FirtstIchabod/logiops-mxmaster3-gnome/README.md

-# MX Master 3 with Gnome using logiops
+# MX Master 3 with Gnome and PopOs using logiops
 This is a sample config for remapping buttons on a [Logitech MX Master 3](https://www.logitech.com/en-us/product/mx-master-3.910-005620.html?page=mx-for-coding) using [PixlOne/logiops](https://github.com/PixlOne/logiops).